GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 ### Inject with dynamic declarations {: #dynamic-declarative }

-!!!.aside.aside--key
+!!!.aside.aside--caution
+This feature is not yet fully supported.
+It is currently in dev and is also available in Chrome Canary.
+!!!

+You should use dynamic declarations in the following cases:

+- When the host is not well known
+- The script may need to be added/removed from a known host

+{% if false %}
 **TODO**

-- NOT YET SUPPORTED - current in dev & available in Canary
-- Introduced in Manifest V3 & not exposed to MV2 extensions
-- Dynamic declarations should be used either
-    - when the host is not well known
-    - the script may need to be added/removed from a known host
 - Uses the JS scripting API
     - example of adding a script
     - example of removing a script